Post-acute-withdrawal syndrome: Cause

-The syndrome may be in part due to persisting physiological adaptations in the central nervous system manifested in the form of continuing but slowly reversible tolerance, disturbances in neurotransmitters and resultant hyperexcitability of neuronal pathways.
+The syndrome is caused in part due to persisting physiological adaptations in the central nervous system manifested in the form of continuing but slowly reversible tolerance, disturbances in neurotransmitters and resultant hyperexcitability of neuronal pathways.
 However, data supports "neuronal and overwhelming cognitive normalization" in regards to chronic amphetamine use and PAWS.
-Stressful situations arise in early recovery, and the symptoms of post acute withdrawal syndrome produce further distress.
-It is important to avoid or to deal with the triggers that make post acute withdrawal syndrome worse.
-The types of symptomatology and impairments in severity, frequency, and duration associated with the condition vary depending on the drug of use.
+Stressful situations that arise in early recovery may result in the symptoms of post-acute withdrawal syndrome to worsen and should be avoided when necessary.
+The severity, frequency, and duration of symptoms associated with the condition vary depending on the drug of use.

 Treatment

 The condition gradually improves over a period of time which can range from six months to several years in more severe cases.

-People with longer term and heavier substance use have caused damage to the nervous system, where, after cessation of the primary addictive substance, the opioid receptors may become favorable to any potential agonist.
-This places people with longer term and heavier substance use at risk of becoming addicted to any other agonist with very little use of the secondary agonist.
-Abstinence from all agonists, sometimes taking multiple years, is required for full recovery.

-Flumazenil was found to be more effective than placebo in reducing feelings of hostility and aggression in patients who had been free of benzodiazepines for 4 to 266 weeks.
+Flumazenil was found to be effective in reduce feelings of hostility and aggression in patients who had been free of benzodiazepines for 4 to 266 weeks.
 This may suggest a role for flumazenil in treating protracted benzodiazepine withdrawal symptoms.

-Acamprosate has been found to be effective in alleviating some of the post acute withdrawal symptoms of alcohol withdrawal.
+Acamprosate has also been found to be effective in alleviating some of the post acute withdrawal symptoms of alcohol withdrawal.
 Carbamazepine or trazodone may also be effective in the treatment of post acute withdrawal syndrome in regards to alcohol use.
 Cognitive behavioral therapy can also help the post acute withdrawal syndrome especially when cravings are a prominent feature.